duncanthrax/scream/README.md

 systems that have an input firewall need to open UDP port 4010, or whatever custom port you use.

+A 3rd-party receiver that supports Scream streams is https://github.com/mincequi/cornrow.
+It's primarily meant for embedded devices.

 Functional description
 ---------------------------------------------------------------
 All audio played through the Scream device will be put onto